bilalamjad-devops/containerize-flask-mysql-application/README.md

 Business Problem

-> Developers cannot run the application consistently on different machines.
+> The application runs differently on each developer's machine.

 Solution

-Docker
+Containerize the application using Docker.

 ## Objective